-1 Introduction to Teaching (3) CSU
+001 Introduction to Teaching (3) CSU

-Lecture 3 hours.
-Note: Students must have a negative TB test result to participate in the 45-hour observation.
+Note: Students must have a negative TB test result to participate in the 45-hour observation

 This course introduces students to the concepts and issues related to teaching diverse learners in today's contemporary schools, Kindergarten through grade 12 (K-12).
 Students will examine topics including teaching as a profession and career, historical and philosophical foundations of the American education system, contemporary educational issues, California's content standards and frameworks, and teacher performance standards.
-In addition to class time, the course requires a minimum of 45 hours of structured observation in public school elementary class-rooms that represent California's diverse student population.
+In addition to class time, the course requires a minimum of 45 hours of structured observation in public school elementary classrooms that represent California's diverse student population.